 The data for the key nutrients (nitrate, ammonia and phosphate) monitored by the Orange County PFRD are summarized in Tables 3 through 5.
 These tables include statistical summaries for the measured concentrations of these nutrients as a function of the 3-day antecedent rainfall measured at the Tustin rain gage.
 It is important to note that the measured nutrient concentrations, especially during dry periods, was at or below the detection limit for one of more of these constituents.
 In the interest of conserving the already small sample size, these data points were not removed from the set.
 Instead, the detection limit values were used in the statistical summaries.
-This method of dealing with below detection limit values was chosen with the intent that conservative estimates of low level concentrations will be made.
-However, any conclusions about absolute nutrient concentrations at low levels should be considered tentative.
+This method of dealing with below detection limit values was chosen with the intent that conservative estimates of low level concentrations at low levels should be considered tentative.
 The disaggregation of the data was carried out in an effort to identify patterns of nutrient mobility as a function of rainfall, which is generally considered the primary mobilizing event within any watershed.